globz/kitchen-cli/README.md

 *Before we can start cooking we must first build up our kitchen...:wrench::nut_and_bolt:*

-> :bulb: `kitchen build kitchen` - lets you set the path to your project root folder and configure your kitchen.
+> :bulb: `build kitchen` - lets you set the path to your project root folder and configure your kitchen.

-> :bulb: `kitchen build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.
+> :bulb: `build freezer` - lets you set the path to your freezer, this is where you store all of your pastries.

-> :bulb: `kitchen build table`   - lets you set the path to your table, this is where you add all of your ingredients.
+> :bulb: `build table`   - lets you set the path to your table, this is where you add all of your ingredients.

-> :bulb: `kitchen build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.
+> :bulb: `build oven`    - lets you configure your oven so you can cook the perfect pastries for your taste.

 *Your kitchen is now ready to operate :fork_and_knife:*